-Before FY1992, for a given fiscal year, the reported budgetary cost of a new loan or new loan guarantee was its net cash flow for that fiscal year.
-This cash flow measure did not accurately reflect the cost of a loan or loan guarantee (federal credit) to the federal government, which is its subsidy cost over the entire life of the loan or loan guarantee.
-Using the old cash-flow method, it was often difficult for policymakers to accurately monitor and therefore make informed decisions about federal credit.
-In addition, administrators at agencies could understate costs by using budgetary techniques such as generating "savings" from the fees on increased volumes of new guarantees, while ignoring the increase in expected losses, and offsetting the (cash) cost of new direct loans with current year collections from old loans.
+Before FY1992, the budgetary cost of a new loan or new loan guarantee was reported as its net cash flow for that fiscal year.
+This cash flow measure did not accurately reflect the cost of a loan or loan guarantee (federal credit) to the federal government because it did not provide a good measure of the economic and budgetary effects.
+Therefore, it was often difficult for policy makers to accurately monitor and therefore make informed decisions about federal credit.
+In